lucagrammer/Plug-IT/Technical Documentation/README.md

 - ## **_BaseButton_**

   A general purpose button with an optional icon.
-On muose hover the icon is substituted with the otlined version (if not disabled via props)
+On mouse hover the icon is substituted with the outlined version (if not disabled via props)
   **Actual usage on the website:** as button for links or to send forms

   | Prop        | Type      | Default    | Note                                                                                                                                                                          |